-For a semester (6 months) normally 30 ECTS has to be achieved.
-In this regard, one ECTS conforms 25-30 hours worked.
+For a semester (6 months) normally 30 ECTS have to be achieved.
+In this regard, one ECTS conforms 25-30 hours of work.
 Depending on the ECTS amount a course possesses, the workload can be individually calculated.

 As one example:

 Course XY has 6 ECTS.
-This means, for the course approximately 180 hours of work (including attendance time in terms of i. a. lectures and seminars and time for self-study and preparation for exam) have to be realized.
+This means for the course approximately 180 hours of work (including attendance time in terms of lectures and seminars and time for self-study and preparation for the exam) have to be realized.

 More information about ECTS you can find here: http://www.uni-goettingen.de/en/49275.html

 More information about German language courses you can find here: http://www.uni-goettingen.de/en/7710.html